ShemaiahM/ShemaiahM/README.md

 ## Hey there, I'm an Aspiring Tech Professional 👋
 I am an aspiring Software Developer and Cyber Security Specialist determined to build robust secure digital solutions.

+> 🛠️ **Status Update:** Apologies for no commits for 10 weeks+.
+My brain chemistry decided to have a fallout.
+Turns out, Depression, Anxiety & other mental health issues are harder to debug than bad JavaScript...
+Thanks for your patience while I recompile.

 ## 🎓 My Qualifications

 - **Level 3 NCFE in Cyber Security Practices** (Completed Jan 2026)